pehrlich/neo4j_helper/README.md

  - allow #new as well as #build when setting up relationships
  - created the model method: write_attr_in_transaction, which saves you from needing a blocks.
  - aliases has_many for has_n
+ - symbolize keys by default in #props and #attributes

 ### Misc